AAlavilo/Html/README.md

     2/5:
     HTML structure with clear content differentiation (headings, paragraphs, lists).

-        This can also be found in any html.file.
+        This can also be found in any html file.
 Refer to the index.html again.

     3/5:
     Use of forms, links, and media.

         Form can be found in the quiz.html
-        Links can be seen in portfolio.html
-        Media you can find on gallery.html
+        Links can be seen in the footer of the portfolio.html Media you can find on gallery.html

     4/5:
     Tables are effectively used.

         You can find tables in portfolio.html.
-Refer to the skills or project sections.
+Refer to the skills section.

     5/5: